VenTheZone/dex-trading-agent/README.md

 **Important:** Hyperliquid is an independent Layer 1 blockchain (Chain ID 998 for testnet, not Arbitrum or Ethereum).
 The platform uses its own consensus mechanism (HyperBFT) and native token (HYPE).

+## 📊 System Workflow

+Here's a visual representation of how the DeX Trading Agent works:

+[Visual workflow diagram would go here]

 ## ✨ Key Features

 - **🤖 AI-Powered Analysis**: DeepSeek V3.1 / Qwen3 Max powered market decisions with multi-chart correlation analysis